tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![One-hot encoded data](Images/ohe-3.png)

-* After the data is encoded, each categorical variable is represented as an a sequence of `1's` and `0's`.
+* After the data is encoded, each categorical variable is represented as a sequence of `1's` and `0's`.

   ![Sample encoded data](Images/ohe-4.png)

-Ask the class to restate what we've accomplished with one hot encoding.
+Ask the class to restate what we've accomplished with one-hot encoding.

 * **Sample Answer**: We've transformed one categorical variable into many binary (numerical) variables, each corresponding to a category.

 Switch back to the lesson slides, continue with the slide entitled _Data Standardization_ and highlight the following:

-* Another important preprocessing task is to standardize the numerical variables in the dataset.
+* Another critical preprocessing task is to standardize the numerical variables in the dataset.

-* Standardization involves de-meaning the variables, that is, make it so that each numerical variable has a mean of `0`, and a constance variance of `1`.
+* Standardization involves de-meaning the variables, that is, make it so that each numerical variable has a mean of `0`, and a constant variance of `1`.

 * This makes it so that the variables all have approximately the same size, and reduces the likelihood that outliers or variables in different units will negatively affect model performance.

-* Students are already familiar with the `StandardScaler` from Scikit-learn, that offers an easy way to standardize variables.
+* Students are already familiar with the `StandardScaler` from Scikit-learn, which offers an easy way to standardize variables.

-Come back to the Jupyter notebook to recall data standardization, live code the demo and highlight the following.
+Come back to the Jupyter notebook to recall data standardization, live code the demo, and highlight the following.

 * To demonstrate data standardization, the iris numerical features are used.